OctopusDeploy/docs/docs/managing-releases/index.md

 1. Specify a timeout period.
 If the deployment does not start within the specified timeout period, the deployment will not run.
 1. Click **SAVE**.

-Deployments scheduled for the future can be viewed under the Project Overview page, on the **Dashboard**, and the **Tasks** section of the web portal.
+Deployments scheduled for the future can be viewed under the Project Overview page, on the **Dashboard**, and the **Tasks** section of the Octopus Web Portal.

 #### Scheduling Deployments with the Octopus CLI